 Four Weddings and a Funeral

 It’s not often movies start a whole new sub-genre, but here’s where proposals in the pouring rain first really got going.
-In a classic boy-meets-loses-and-meets-girl-again tale, Charles ends up at his own wedding, telling his bride to be that he loves someone else.
+In a classic boy-meets-loses-and-meets-girl-again tale, Charles ends up at his wedding, telling his bride-to-be that he loves someone else.
 After taking a punch for his confession, Charles proposes to Carrie outside in a downpour.
 Fortunately for him, she accepts.

 Love Actually (The 3rd Story)

-When you have one person who only speaks English in love with another who only speaks Portuguese, getting the message across that they are in love with each other can prove difficult.
-Unbeknownst to each other, Jamie and Aurelia have been learning the other’s language and, when Jamie proposes in Portuguese in front of a crowd taking bets on the answer, Aurelia accepts in English.
+When you have one person who only speaks English in love with another who only speaks Portuguese, getting the message across that they are in love with each other can prove challenging.
+Unbeknownst to each other, Jamie and Aurelia have been learning the other’s language, and when Jamie proposes in Portuguese in front of a crowd taking bets on the answer, Aurelia accepts in English.
 Half the crowd was delighted.

 Walk The Line

 When you’re one of the biggest country singers in the world, it’s not easy to find a way to propose that doesn’t have the media all over it, so why try?
 The scene where Johnny Cash proposes to June Carter on stage in London, Ontario is reported to be faithful to the actual incident in 1968.
 Cash refused to carry on with the song until Carter accepted his proposal.
 They remained married until Carter’s death in 2003.

 You shall go to the walk-in closet Cinderella!
 By the time Mr Big finally got around to proposing to Carrie, most of the world had given up on it ever happening.
 For a relationship that had been on and off for its entire duration, it’s probably fitting that Mr Big proposed by slipping not an expensive ring onto Carrie’s finger, but an expensive shoe onto her foot.
 The world rejoiced, and the sales of Manolo Blahnik shoes soared.